pyllyukko/harden.yml/README.md

 * [Bastille](http://bastille-linux.sourceforge.net/) is obsolete
 * Not a member of [CIS](http://www.cisecurity.org/), so no downloading of the ready made scripts
+    * Also to go "beyond CIS" with things like:
+        * Reducing CA certs
+        * Hardening PAM
+        * Making smart audit rules that don't spam your logs with unnecessary and useless information
+        * Properly locking down system accounts
+        * Other stuff that is not covered by CIS benchmarks
 * For learning
 * For minimizing the effort needed to tweak fresh installations
     * Also for consistency